florimondmanca/asgi-lifespan/README.md

 ### Accessing state

-LifespanManager provisions a lifespan state (see [spec docs](https://asgi.readthedocs.io/en/latest/specs/lifespan.html#lifespan-state)), mimicking an ASGI server that would support this feature.
+`LifespanManager` provisions a [lifespan state](https://asgi.readthedocs.io/en/latest/specs/lifespan.html#lifespan-state) which persists data from the lifespan cycle for use in request/response handling.

-For your app to be aware of it, access the app as `manager.app` when inside the context manager.
+For your app to be aware of it, be sure to use `manager.app` instead of the `app` itself when inside the context manager.

 For example if using HTTPX as an async test client: